CODA (2021 film): Screening

 CODA had its world premiere on January 28, 2021, at the 2021 Sundance Film Festival as one of the opening-day films.
 It screened as part of the festival's US Dramatic Competition.
 Due to the COVID-19 pandemic in the United States at the time, CODA was screened virtually.
 The film went on to win the U.S. Grand Jury Prize, U.S. Dramatic Audience Award, and a Special Jury Ensemble Cast Award at the festival.
 The film's director Sian Heder won Best Director in the U.S. Dramatic section.

 The film received "immediate rave reviews", according to Agence France Presse, which highlighted the positive comments from Variety and Deadline Hollywood.
 IndieWire wrote, "[Heder] has reportedly crafted a crowd-pleasing tearjerker whose commercial promise will easily spark a bidding war between theatrical distributors and deep-pocketed streamers."
 USA Today summarized the reception, "Propelled by its powerful inclusivity of the deaf community, it's a refreshing reboot of the traditional teen romance and coming-of-age story."

 Two days after CODAs premiere, Apple beat out multiple companies, notably Amazon Studios, to acquire worldwide distribution rights to the film for a festival-record $25 million.
 However, this sale enraged multiple international distributors to whom Pathé had pre-sold the film to help finance the independent production's $10 million budget, with buyback offers from its financers being met with outright refusal.
-Theatrical releases proceeded in many such territories, with the film earning at least $2.2 million from international showings.
+Although Apple managed to buy out rights in countries such as Germany, theatrical releases proceeded in others such as Latin America, the Nordics, Japan, and Italy, with the film earning at least $2.2 million from international showings.

 In March 2022, CODA was screened for the First Family at the White House Family Theater.